sam4llis/nvim-tundra/README.md

 respect your configuration settings.

 > **Note**:
-> You can also emit empty tables and `nil` fields if you want to inherit its
+> You can omit empty tables and `nil` fields in the configuration table to
-> respective default setting.
+> respect default settings.

 <!-- vale off -->
 ### Special integrations